-A dozen alpines for beginners
+A dozen easy alpines for beginners

 In nature, alpines grow above the tree line in mountainous regions.